-Many people prefer to shop online through retailers that will send a mattress directly to their doors.
-This not only cuts out the hassle of driving to a store and dealing with a potentially smothering salesperson, but it often means you skip the price markup from these stores and get a better deal on a bed.
+So, how do you buy a mattress online?
+Many people prefer to buy mattresses on Amazon or through retailers that will send a mattress directly to their doors.
+This not only cuts out the hassle of driving to a store and dealing with a potentially smothering salesperson, but it often means one can skip the price markup from these stores and get a better deal on a bed.

 One downside to this method of purchasing a mattress is that you won’t get to try out the bed in person before you buy it.
 That is why many online retailers — also called bed-in-a-box mattress brands (even though not all beds purchased online are boxed up) — offer free shipping and risk-free trial periods so you can take some time at home to decide if the bed is right for you.

-Here are some best practices to help you get the most out of your online purchase:
+Here are some best way to get the most out of an online mattress purchase:

 - Have an idea of what you want.
-This is similar advice to shopping in-store, but it really will save you time and lessen the chance of you hating your new mattress and having to return it.
-Narrow down what you’re looking for by spending some time researching brands, reading reviews, and defining your personal preferences, mattress goals, and budget in advance.
+This is similar advice to shopping in-store, but it really will save time and lessen the chance of hating a new mattress and having to return it.
+Spend some time researching brands, reading reviews, and defining personal preferences, mattress goals, and budget in advance.

 - Check out mattresses during sales periods.
-While many bed-in-a-box retailers won’t haggle with you, that doesn’t mean their products won’t go on sale every now and then.
-Big holidays can be good for mattress sales both online and in-store, so keep your eyes open and don’t be afraid to chat up that customer service rep to see what promotions are available.
+While many bed-in-a-box retailers won’t haggle, that doesn’t mean their products won’t go on sale every now and then.
+Big holidays like Black Friday (or even smaller ones like Presidents’ Day) can be good for mattress sales both online and in-store, so keep your eyes open and don’t be afraid to chat up that customer service rep to see what promotions are available.

-- Get ready to unbox it yourself.
+- Get ready to unbox it.
 Once you’ve found the ideal brand and model and made your purchase, more likely than not your mattress will show up compressed at your doorstep.
-Some online retailers will offer White Glove Delivery — in which the delivery people will set it up for you — but in most cases, you’ll be left to get the mattress on the bed by yourself.
-Make sure it’s okay for your mattress to be left outside your house if you won’t be home, and enlist friends or family to help you move it if need be.
+Some online retailers will offer White Glove Delivery — in which the delivery people will set it in the bedroom — but in most cases, customers are left to get the mattress on the bed by themselves.
+Make sure it’s okay for the mattress to be left outside your house if you won’t be home, and enlist friends or family to help you move it if need be.
 Follow all unboxing instructions and allow the mattress to “breathe” or ventilate with an open window or fan if needed.

-- Use your trial period wisely.
-If the mattress you chose comes with a trial period, make sure you spend as much time as you can on the mattress to let your body adjust to the new construction and to make sure you feel good about your investment.
+- Use the trial period wisely.
+If the mattress comes with a trial period, make sure to spend as much time on the mattress as possible to let your body adjust to the new construction and to make sure the mattress was a sound investment.
 Read all the fine print so you don’t unintentionally do something to the mattress (such as staining or damaging it) that makes it impossible to return.

-- Return it if you must and try again.
+- Return it if necessary and try again.
 If a mattress doesn’t work out, contact the brand’s customer service team and arrange to have the mattress picked up.
-Don’t worry; they won’t put your old bed back into their inventory to re-sell — but that does make this process less environmentally friendly.
-If you’re curious, you can ask the retailer what they plan to do with the returned mattress; some retailers will donate them.
+Don’t worry; they won’t put the old bed back into their inventory to re-sell — but that does make this process less environmentally friendly.
+Ask the retailer what they plan to do with the returned mattress; some retailers will donate them.

-Sure, a free mattress on the street corner may seem tempting if you’re strapped for cash.
-But it’s a very easy way to invite bedbugs into your home.
+Sure, a free mattress on the street corner may seem tempting if one is strapped for cash.
+But it’s a very easy way to invite bedbugs into the home.
 It’s easy for these bugs to burrow deep into a mattress and pop up at night.
 The cost of getting rid of the bedbugs (not to mention the pain of the itchy bites) is not worth the savings on a used mattress.